 Another great tip on how to plan a wedding on a small budget is that instead of printing individual menus, you can print 2 larger menus on a table.
 Same with bar signs.
 As well as the seating chart/map.

-You can also build a wedding website, then mail this information out in your save-the-date cards.
-This will enable your guest to sign up and choose their meals, check updates, and send in their RSVP.
+You can also build a wedding website, and then mail this information out in your save-the-date cards.
+This will enable your guest to sign up, choose their meals, check updates, and send them their RSVP.

 11. Make your own rules

 The best advice in planning a wedding with a small budget is that you can make your own rules; I mean, regardless of the budget, you can always make your own rules.

 Don’t feel bad about making decisions that you think are not the “popular” or “typical” thing to do.
 All the power to you and have fun planning your wedding!

 Consider purchasing things with little to no customization.
 There are many pre-arranged and a la carte wedding flowers that will be a more affordable and budget-friendly option.